Are you a community service leader looking for a different kind of leadership development experience?

-Clear your mind of outside stressors and discover all this conference has to offer.
-Stimulating conversations, thought-provoking and amazing presentations by national speakers and proven solutions for leadership.
+Clear your mind of outside stressors and discover all the Blue Ridge Institute has to offer.
+Stimulating conversations, thought-provoking presentations by amazing national speakers with proven solutions for leadership.

-Join the activities, just relax and let go of everything beyond the moment.
-Connect with your social service peers as you have fun.
-The comradery and friendships last a life-time.
+Relax and let go of everything beyond the moment.
+Connect with fellow Blue Ridgers as you have fun together.
+The comradery and friendships can last a life-time.

-Enjoy a rustic retreat amid the beauty of Tennessee’s Fall Creek Falls State Park.
-Spend a special week in this remote resort away from business and life’s pressures.
+Enjoy a rustic retreat set amidst the pristine beauty of the Nantahala National Forest in the mountains of Western North Carolina at Fontana Village Resort.
+Spend a special week away from business and life’s pressures.

 Blue Ridge Institute – Conference Good Times